parrt/msds692/notes/debugger.md

 <img src="figures/dbg15.png" width="400">

 But oh shoot!
 We are returning the wrong matrix!
 Problem solved and we can hit the red box to stop the program.

+This just scratches the surface of what you can do with the debugger and the PyCharm development environment.
+I encourage you to get familiar with it so that you can be more productive as a programmer.
+Naturally, if you're just doing some machine learning scripts, it's easier to use jupyter notebooks.
+But, for larger programs, you will likely need to start building Python files rather than notebooks.
+PyCharm will make you much more productive than simply using a text file editor.